Nail guns are used every day on many construction jobs, especially in residential construction.

-This has resulted in operators discharging nails into their legs, hands and other body parts.
+This can result in operators discharging nails into their legs, hands and other body parts.
 Nails can also inadvertently ricochet around the work area, with the risk of hitting and injuring others.

 In such cases, nail guns in the bump fire mode should be used with the aid of specially laid out work areas and jigs to hold the work pieces.

 This will reduce the need for an operator’s hands and legs to be near the job while nailing is carried out.

 Workers must take all practicable steps to keep themselves safe in the workplace and ensure they do not place others at risk of harm.

 There are a number of ways to reduce the risk of injuries by:

 - providing workers with training and instruction in their safe use, including what to do if the nail gun malfunctions